Feisal-Mohamed/terraform-projects/README.md

 # Dynamic Website Deployment on AWS with Terraform

-This guide outlines the steps to deploy a dynamic website on AWS using Terraform, leveraging various AWS services to ensure high availability, scalability, fault tolerance, and elasticity.
-Below are the steps involved in the deployment process along with necessary prerequisites and configurations.

 ## Prerequisites:

 1. **Install Terraform:** Install Terraform on your local machine.
 Refer to the [official Terraform documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli) for installation instructions.